Finchampstead

-Finchampstead is a village and civil parish in the Wokingham Borough in the shire of Berkshire, England.
-Its northern extremity is 2 mi south of Wokingham, 5 mi west of Bracknell, 8 mi south-east of Reading, and 34 mi west of Central London.
+Finchampstead is a village and civil parish in Wokingham Borough in Berkshire, England.
+Bordering northeastern Hampshire to the south, its northern extremity is 2 mi south of Wokingham, 5 mi west of Bracknell, 8 mi south-east of Reading, and 34 mi west of central London.
 It is an affluent area, with the village ranking as Britain's 31st wealthiest.
 It has a high standard of living and is rated as one of the most desirable places to live in the United Kingdom.